 Ludlow Church of England School is committed to effective, high quality safeguarding for all members of the school community.
 Rated as highly effective by Ofsted in terms of our procedures and safeguards, the school continues to monitor, improve, and challenge practices in the area of safeguarding.
 Our response to incidents of alleged bullying is outlined in the Anti-Bullying Policy, located within the Policies section of this website.
 Like any school, we cannot guarantee that allegations will not arise.
 However, we have the approval of external agencies regarding our handling of such allegations and, more importantly, the confidence of our parents and students to do so.

 In terms of recruitment and selection processes, we have taken the additional steps to ensure that our Governors and members of the Senior Leadership Team, have undergone safeguarding and safer recruitment training.
-Applicants for posts are left in no doubt as to how serious the Governing Body views their safeguarding role when recruiting staff.
+Applicants for posts are left in no doubt as to how serious the Local Academy Board views their safeguarding role when recruiting staff.

-Regarding Child Protection, the school has ensured that all staff have undergone Child Protection training, delivered by the Shropshire Council Prevention Team.
+Regarding Child Protection, the school has ensured that all staff have undergone Child Protection training, delivered by the Shropshire Council Safeguarding Team.
 We also have a nominated Designated Safeguarding Officer, Lyn Hughes, as well as a Deputy Lead Officer, Bryn Faulkner.
-Our safeguarding practices are monitored by a member of the Governing Body.
+Our safeguarding practices are monitored by a member of the Local Academy Board.